yaloms/h-core-snapshot/README.md

 ## Why
 Most LLM conversations drift over time.
 Models start structured but gradually become verbose and explanatory.
 H-Core Snapshot stabilizes the execution-mode.

 ## What is it

-H-Core Snapshot is a structured conversation initialization snapshot.
+H-Core Snapshot is a structured conversation snapshot.
 It locks a stable execution-mode and prevents conversational drift.
 Use as-is.

 ## Access
-Access

 Price: $49

-Stripe checkout:

 Stripe checkout:
 https://buy.stripe.com/4gM14m2F6fzbabUch77Vm00